rastaehli/mkr-paper/mkr.md

     The wildcard character "*" may be used in place of any component of the URI to match any value of the same component of a candidate URI.

     A qcm:type is a URI for a resource that names the behavior of the component.

-    The actual resource should be an instance of owl:class qcm:Type and have attributes that describe the names of the component's interfaces, but introspection on the type is beyond the scope of this paper.
+    A qcm:type resource, if it exists, should be an instance of owl:class qcm:Type and have attributes that describe the names of the component's interfaces, but introspection on the type is beyond the scope of this paper.

     A qcm:interface maps one of the type's interface names to the URI used to invoke that component interface.

-    In the "webArchive" dependency, "x -> y" is shorthand for a an association from string to value:

-    "webArchive" -> "src:my-webapp-1.0" translates to '_ owl:class qcm:association; qcm:key "web-archive"; qcm:value: src:my-webapp-1.0'.
+    In the "webArchive" dependency we use the operator "->" as shorthand for an association from string to value: "webArchive" -> "src:my-webapp-1.0" translates to '_ owl:class qcm:association; qcm:key "web-archive"; qcm:value: src:my-webapp-1.0'.

 Note that the implementation of the WebApp type is constrained by specifying the webArchive dependency and baseURL interface.
 Since all attributes of a ComponentSpec represent restrictions on the implementation, specifying interfaces and implementation dependencies creates a parameterized type.